icta-tecaji/linux-containers/01_Introduction_to_Linux_Containers/README.md

 ### Creating and starting containers

-We can not combine all the described mechanisms to start a Linux container.
+We can now combine all the described mechanisms to start a Linux container.

 1. Creating isolated namespaces.
     - e.g., isolating the filesystem similar to chroot, creating new netns with independent networking stack, etc.